knei-knurow/lidar-visualizations/README.md

 ![doc/screenshots/example.gif](doc/screenshots/example.jpg)

 ### Point cloud series
 Files contain a list of point clouds.
-This variant can be used to record a series of grabbed clouds.
-The rules are the same as in the previous paragraph, but there are some special lines starting with `!` which separate two point clouds.
-Each line marked with `!` should consists of the **ID number of the following point cloud** and **number of milliseconds elapsed from grabbing the previous one**.
+This variant can be used to record a series of captured clouds.
+The rules are the same as in the previous paragraph, but there are some special lines starting with `!` which separates two point clouds.
+Each line marked with `!` should consist of the **ID number of the following point cloud** and **number of milliseconds elapsed from grabbing the previous one**.
 Clouds should be sorted by their ID number.

 Example:
 ```